 - Feeding: Side dress stevia compost tea or a dilute solution of fish emulsion every two weeks starting in early summer.

 - Care: Pinch the growing tips back to keep stevia compact and bushy.
 Stevia branches are brittle so be careful when weeding or working around the plant.
 Replant stevia each year for fresh, compact growth and flavorful leaves.

 - Container growing: Stevia grows well in containers.
 Choose a pot 12 inches deep and wide.
-Grow stevia in bright place out of direct sunlight.
+Grow stevia in a bright place out of direct sunlight.

-- Winter growing: Bring stevia indoors when there is danger of frost.
+- Winter growing: Bring stevia indoors when there is a danger of frost.
 Grow stevia as an annual indoors in winter.

 How to Harvest Stevia